Abhi-Ajmera/Abhi-Ajmera/README.md

 </div>

 ###  Glad to see you here! 🙏
-I’m a Software developer who can build full-stack app using Next.JS & MERN allows me to not only develop client-facing apps and websites but also develop it's backend support with database connection.
+I’m a Software developer who can build full-stack app using Next.JS & MERN, with knowledge of figma which allows me to understand desing process and also helps me in my development process.

 I specialize in building robust UI that user can interact with easily